-To the extent possible, inclusion of the NCS waveforms in the chart is encouraged..
-Requiring hard copy as a condition for reimbursement is generally unnecessary and burdensome.
+It is possible to include a hard copy of these studies as part of the medical chart; however, in most situations it does not add useful information to the report of the EDX physician.
+Requiring hard copy as a condition for reimbursement generally unnecessarv is and burdensome.
 A legitimate reason to make a request for the hard copy of neurophysiological data is to permit an independent expert to review the original material to provide an independent interpretation of the findings.
 There are clinical (second opinion) and medical-legal (dispute over the diagnosis) situations in which this type of review is indicated, although there are limitations to later interpretation of the hard copy.
-Other reasons for requesting hard copy may be if questions of over-utilization are at issue, or significant concerns exist regarding fraud and abuse.
+Other reasons for requesting hard copy may be if questions of overutilization are at issue, or significant concerns exist regarding fraud and abuse.
 Anyone requiring hard copy of neurophysiologic data must notify the physician ahead of time, as many physicians do not store this data.
+6. The number of nerves tested should be the minimum necessary to address the clinical issue.
+In almost all studies, this will appropriately include evaluation of 1 or more nerves that have normal test results.

-- 6. The number of nerves tested should be the minimum necessary to address the clinical issue.
-In almost all studies, this will appropriately include evaluation of 1 or more nerves that have normal test results. - 7.
-Because the EDX evaluation is tailored to the individual patient, it is inappropriate to identify set numbers of acceptable studies for a given diagnosis.
-However, practice parameters and professional guidelines define general principles, and the AANEM's Common Referral Indications for Electrodiagnostic Medicine Evaluations is useful in this regard.
+7. Because the EDX evaluation is tailored to the individual patient, it is inappropriate to identify set numbers of acceptable studies for a given diagnosis.
+However, practice parameters and professional guidelines define general principles, and the AANEM's The Electrodiagnostic Medicine Consultation is useful in this regard.
 One mechanism for gauging utilization is to compare a practitioner's practice patterns against other physicians.
-Physicians who regularly (>10% of the time) differ from established norms might be asked to provide information about the characteristics of their patient population or practice style. - 8.
-The CPT descriptor language for codes 95907-95913 describes one or more NCSs.
-For the purposes of coding, a single conduction study is defined as a sensory conduction test, a motor conduction test with or without an F wave test, or an H-reflex test.
+Physicians who regularly (>10% of the time) differ from established norms might be asked to provide information about the characteristics of their patient population or practice style.